sougatamaitragit/elasticsearch/README.md

 Setup - Application and database setup steps

  kindly do the followings -
 a.
-DB set up - login to mysql prompt and run data-localdb.sql and schema-localdb.sql files .
+DB set up - login to mysql prompt using root and run data-localdb.sql and schema-localdb.sql files [ These file are available under sql folder of the repository] .
 These will create a database and creates table in database and will insert records in CURRENCY master table

 b.
 Elastic Serach - Make sure elastic search is running -